What should I know to avoid getting in trouble with email?

 Chain mail is a form of junk mail.
 A chain mail message is generally sent to several people and includes instructions that each person should forward the letter to several others.
 These messages waste system resources and often grow quite large as senders append their own additions.
 Do not forward such messages.

-For more information about IU's policy on chain mail, see About chain mail.
+For more on IU's policy on chain mail, see About chain mail.

 Fraud and misrepresentation

 Dishonest users sometimes attempt to forge mail messages to others to gain personal information, such as account passwords or even credit card information.
 Do not ever divulge such personal data in a reply, even if the sender looks legitimate; instead, forward the suspicious mail to the postmaster at the address where the message originated.

 Forging a message so that it appears to come from another user is cause for losing your account with most Internet service providers (ISPs), including IU.
 Humorous intent will not be a sufficient defense, particularly if the message is not received in the intended spirit.